tyzrichard/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Rock, Paper Scissors!
-Simple Rock-Paper-Scissors game made using Javascript.
+A simple game I made using Javascript, as part of the Odin Foundations course.